nosuchtim/keykitweb/README.md

 ## Local Directory

 To allow the saving of things, the local directory is synced with the virtual /keykit/local directory.
+MIDI (\*.mid) files go in local/music, and pages (\*.kp) go in local/pages.

 ## Building